 Voyage Mark II Exhibition – A New Low Cost Design

-In the interim, a new low cost design was sought that maintained the basic design look-and-feel of the Mark I exhibition, but did not need to adhere to the level of sculptural aesthetics required by the McMillan Plan, and could make use of a judicious choice of materials and economies of scale.
 The result was the Voyage Mark II Exhibition, which preserves the full visitor experience of the Voyage Mark I and reflects the heritage of Voyage on the National Mall.
-But at a cost of $35,000, the Mark II is just 1/7th the cost of the Mark I. In addition, the National Center for Earth and Space Science Education will provide significant fundraising assistance, on a case-by-case basis, for communities working to install a Mark II exhibition.
+But at a cost of $37,500, the Mark II is just 1/5th the cost of the Mark I. In addition, the National Center for Earth and Space Science Education will provide significant fundraising assistance, on a case-by-case basis, for communities working to install a Mark II exhibition.

-The Voyage Mark II preserves the original laser-sculpted execution of the 3-dimensional worlds in solid crystal, but in a smaller off-the-shelf crystal block; preserves the high resolution full color storyboards but uses high pressure laminate panels, which are employed for outdoor use by, e.g., the National Park Service, instead of the porcelain enamel used in the Mark I; and the stanchions while more slender, are also made of anodized aluminum and retain the arched aerodynamic shape of the Mark I. A storyboard upgrade to porcelain enamel is available for the Mark I.
+The Voyage Mark II preserves the original laser-sculpted execution of the 3-dimensional worlds in solid crystal, but in a smaller off-the-shelf crystal block rather than the massive custom crystal ellipse of the Mark I; preserves the high resolution full color storyboards but uses high pressure laminate panels, which are employed for outdoor use by, e.g., the National Park Service, instead of the porcelain enamel used in the Mark I; and the stanchions, while more slender, are also made of anodized aluminum and retain the arched aerodynamic shape of the Mark I.

 Read about the available exhibitions, and how you can explore installation of a Voyage in your community on the following pages: